 - economic useful lives of plant and equipment;

 - defined benefit plans and compensated absences;

 - fair value measurement;

 - revenue recognition;

 - impairment of assets;

-- determination of lease term and borrowing rates:

-- economic useful life of right-of use assets;

-- contingencies; and
+- · contingencies; and

-- going concern;
+- · going concern;

 Economic useful lives of plant and equipment

 The Company's plant and equipment are depreciated on a straight-line basis over their economic useful lives.
 Useful economic lives of plant and equipment are reviewed by management periodically.
 The review is based on the current condition of the assets and the estimated period during which they will continue to bring economic benefit to the Company.